Yunzhi1211/cfps-parental-ses-and-child-outcomes/README.md

 ## Data

 Raw data are not included in this repository.

-This is because:

-1. some files are too large for GitHub;
-2. the underlying data may be subject to access restrictions;
+This is because some files are too large for GitHub and the underlying data may be subject to access restrictions.
-3. this repository is intended to share code and project structure rather than redistribute raw datasets.

-Researchers who wish to replicate the analysis should obtain the relevant data through the proper official channels and configure local file paths accordingly.

 ## Reproducibility note